 As the Fed Raises Rates, a Major Financial Crisis Could Be Possible

-This may sound like a slightly over the top idea for some, but its important that investors pay attention: there could be major financial crisis looming.
+This may sound like a slightly over-the-top idea for some, but it’s important that investors pay attention: there could be a major financial crisis looming.
 This time around, it could be worse than the last one.

 What will cause this financial crisis?
 It’s important to pay attention to the chart below.
 It plots the federal funds rate—interest rates set by the Federal Reserve.

 Chart courtesy of StockCharts.com

 Look at the rectangles drawn on the chart.
 Whenever the Federal Reserve has raised rates after keeping them low for a while, a major bubble has formed.
 Eventually, these bubbles burst and end up as full-on economic or financial crises.

 In 1994, the Fed starting to raise rates, and didn’t really stop till 2000.
 In the midst of all his, we had the dotcom bubble forming.
 Those who were invested in the markets know very well how it ended.
 The Federal Reserve raised the federal funds rate from three percent to six percent.